 I say again, I was trying.
 So, in my quest for this, I found out a few things like sign language for babies and also now the effects television OR one may call it, screen time, has on kids.

 It prevents your child from exercising initiative, prevents being intellectually challenged, prevents thinking analytically, and prevents using her imagination.
 I cannot imagine a life without imagination and I think it’s pretty cruel robbing your little superhero of it.
+It's literally the essence of our being.
+You should be encouraging her to use it more!
+Expand it.

 Did you know...